rodrigo-speller/atone/README.md

   ten-seconds-svc:
     command: /bin/sh -c "echo 'Service 2'; sleep 10"
     restart: always

+  # An example of a service scheduled to be executed every 5 minutes.
+  # The service sleeps for 10 seconds then exits.
+  scheduled-svc:
+    # The schedule is a cron expression.
+    schedule: "*/5 * * * *"
+    command: /bin/sh -c "echo 'Scheduled service'; sleep 10"
 ```

 To learn more about the configuration file, see the [Atone configuration file](docs/atone-configuration-file.md).